eladkarako/robocopy/README.md

 newer versions are a less portable since their string-table is stored in few files under your Windows installation folder..
 (`en-US/robocopy.exe.mui`).

-I've embedded it into the exe, so you can just copy it anywhere you previously had your old `RobotCopy.exe` file.
+I've embedded it into the exe, so you can just copy it anywhere you previously had your old `RoboCopy.exe` file.
 also there is a proper manifest without dependencies that I use everywhere,
 with `SegmentHeap` and `longPathAware`, not sure if it would make any difference,
 put this into a `.reg` file, run it as admin, and reboot to make sure the manifest value has any effect..